 There are many more people in need this year, and the pandemic challenges have only made things worse.
 Even if you're among the lucky ones who haven't been struggling, it's an ideal time to give back.
 But even some of the tried-and-true Thanksgiving volunteer activities, like serving at a soup kitchen, might not be possible this year.

 As an alternative option, collect money with your relatives and donate it to a charity that your family strongly supports.
 You could also look for Giving Tuesday options, starting some new Thanksgiving traditions for families.

 The existing pandemic has opened the door for many new opportunities.
 Whether you give back to your community or plan a virtual dinner, there are ways to make some great memories.

-Do you have any new Thanksgiving traditions 2020 to share?
+Do you have any new Thanksgiving traditions in 2021 to share?
 Tell us about them in our comments!
 Even if your friends and family members won't be able to have an in-person celebration, you can still have a fabulous holiday!